-Mama Cash and the Astraea Lesbian Foundation for Justice are proud to launch Vibrant Yet Under-Resourced: The State of Lesbian, Bisexual, and Queer Movements.
-The report presents a compelling picture of the current lack of resourcing for LBQ communities and makes a powerful case for why increased and more effective funding is urgently needed.
+In June 2020, Mama Cash and the Astraea Lesbian Foundation for Justice launched the report Vibrant Yet Under-Resourced: The State of Lesbian, Bisexual, and Queer Movements.
+Vibrant Yet Under-Resourced focuses in on the lack of funding available to growing LBQ movements worldwide and makes a powerful case for why increased and more effective funding is urgently needed.

 - LBQ groups have distressingly small budgets and little access to external funding.
 40% have an annual budget of less than $5,000 USD.

 - LBQ groups receive insufficient support to fully implement their strategies.
 Fewer than one in four groups engaging in advocacy, community and movement building reported receiving sufficient funds for their planned activities.

 - LBQ groups receive primarily short-term and restricted funding.
 56% of LBQ groups have never received multi-year funding.

 LBQ activists’ intersectional organising across movements is critical to advancing human rights and social change globally.
 Their efforts are integral to creating the fabric of justice and equity, yet resourcing for LBQ movements’ work is inadequate and has not kept pace with the innovative ways in which they are organising.

 Even within LGBTQI funding - which itself represents less than 1% of all foundation and government funding - only 5% can be identified specifically directed to lesbian, bisexual, and queer (LBQ) issues and communities.
 Particularly as the world confronts an impending economic recession in the wake of COVID-19, it is imperative that philanthropy supports LBQ movements who are among the leaders of feminist, grassroots, advocacy, organizing, and community care efforts so critical to responding to the pandemic, but are faced with major financial challenges themselves.